-The woman whom death forgot
+The Woman Whom Death Forgot

 “When I got home, I told my husband that we (my daughter and I) had Aids and that the doctors also wanted him to get tested as well, which he refused.
 He insisted that he had not slept with a white woman hence it was not possible that he had Aids (HIV).

 “The baby was not recovering, she was always sick.
-We also started getting sick and getting all sorts of infections.
-He was still in denial and started being promiscuous, leading to our divorce in 1989.
+We also started getting sick and started getting all sorts of infections.
+He was still in denial and started being promiscuous leading to our divorce in 1989.

 “I was now alone, with a sick baby and my two other kids who still needed my care.
 The struggle was so real.
 I was afraid that I would die and leave the two.
 I knew somehow Doreen would die and seeing her sick tore me apart and I blamed myself for infecting my innocent child.”